 - 11.13 The scope for regeneration in inner Bradford, and Keighley is constrained by the combination of an increasing and predominantly young population, and a severely restricted supply of land that is available and suitable for development.
 This competition for space is particularly intense in the Community Priority Areas defined in the Plan; these areas have been redrawn to take account of the density of population, the lack of suitable open space for recreation, and other deprivation characteristics.
 As the population grows, pressure will intensify for additional houses, jobs and community facilities.
-This will result in conflicting demands for land and the reuse of buildings; it is important that such pressures do not lead to loss of public open space Where possible, resources should be made available to remedy deficiencies in, or loss of, open space. - 11.14 A further factor is the cultural diversity of these areas.
+This will result in conflicting demands for land and the reuse of buildings; it is important that such pressures do not lead to the loss of public open space Where possible, resources should be made available to remedy deficiencies in, or loss of, open space. - 14.14 A further factor is the cultural diversity of these areas.
 A particularly important trend is the continuing desire of the Asian community to remain in the inner areas because of community networks, the availability of relatively cheap large houses and facilities such as places of worship.
-Evidence indicates that where outward movements have occurred, these have tended to be mainly to adjacent areas, where access to family and facilities can still be achieved. - 11.15 Policies CF6 and CF7 seek to prevent [Delete: town cramming] overdevelopment and reconcile the conflicting demands for the use of land and buildings.
+Evidence indicates that where outward movements have occurred, these have tended to be mainly to adjacent areas, where access to family and facilities can still be achieved. - 14.15 Policies CF6 and CF7 seek to prevent overdevelopment and reconcile the conflicting demands for the use of land and buildings.
 The needs and aspirations of local communities are to be met by giving priority to land uses appropriate to the site or building that bring about the greatest improvements to the quality of inner city life.

-IN THE COMMUNITY PRIORITY AREAS DEFINED ON THE PROPOSALS MAPS PLANNING CONSENT FOR THE DEVELOPMENT OF UNALLOCATED LAND WILL BE GRANTED PROVIDED THAT THERE IS ADEQUATE OPEN SPACE PROVISION, OR THE SITE IS INAPPROPRIATE FOR SUCH USE
+IN THE COMMUNITY PRIORITY AREAS, DEFINED ON THE PROPOSALS MAP, PLANNING PERMISSION FOR THE DEVELOPMENT OF OPEN SPACE OR OTHER LAND IN COMMUNITY USE WILL BE GRANTED PROVIDED THERE IS ADEQUATE PROVISION OF SUCH LAND